matteoram/surveycto_randomization_module/README.md

 For more information regarding the limitations of this solution, please refer to the technical brief linked above.

 If you find a bug or you would like to suggest an improvement, please raise an issue through the issues tab.

+## Reference

+Ramina, M. (2022).
+Tackling Question Order Effects to Improve the Accuracy of Your Survey.
+Technical Brief.
+Laterite.
+Available at: www.laterite.com/blog/technical-brief-tackling-question-order-effects.